Introducing Linear Implication Types to $\lambda_{GT}$ for Computing With Incomplete Graphs: Removing Typing Rules on Linear Implication Types from Proofs

 Our type system includes a transition rule, \TyLITrans{}, and an elimination rule, \TyLIElimZ{}, which allow a derivation to cancel a linear implication and yield a judgement whose result type is not a linear implication type.
 We show that, in typing graphs, such cancellation is admissible: any derivation that introduces a linear implication only to eliminate it subsequently is inessential and can be transformed into one free of the linear implication fragment.
 This situation parallels the simply typed $\lambda$-calculus, where a term of base type, such as an integer, admits a derivation without application or arrow-introduction rules.
 Formally, we prove the following: \emph{If a graph is typable at a type that is not a linear implication, then there exists a typing derivation for that judgement that does not employ any of the linear implication rules \TyLIIntro{}, \TyLIIntroZ{}, \TyLITrans{}, or \TyLIElimZ{}.}

 We note the following conventions.

-\begin{itemize} \item We assume that molecules (e.g., $T_1, T_2, T_3, \dots$) are left-associative. \item Linear implication types are denoted with explicit braces as \(\LI{\taus}{\tau}{\Xs}\). \item According to \Cref{def:TypingRelation}, we assume without further notice that the free links of the both sides of a typing relation are equal; that is, for any \(\Gamma \vdash T: \tau\), we assume \(\fn(T) = \fn(\tau)\). \end{itemize}
+\begin{itemize} \item We assume that molecules (e.g., $T_1, T_2, T_3, \dots$) are left-associative. \item According to \Cref{def:TypingRelation}, we assume without further notice that the free links of the both sides of a typing relation are equal; that is, for any \(\Gamma \vdash_P T: \tau\), we assume \(\fn(T) = \fn(\tau)\). \end{itemize}

 We first give the relevant typing rules.

 \textbf{\TyProd{}}

 { where $\paren{\alpha (\Xs) \lto \nu \Zs.(C(\Ys), \seq{U \bowtie V}, \tau_1, \dots, \tau_n)} \in P.$}